Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Clash.md

 On a miss, you fail to inflict harm and must Pay the Price.
 This fight is turning against you.

-As with the Strike move, each point of harm you inflict is marked on your foe’s progress track, as appropriate to their rank (page 134).
+As with the Strike move, each point of harm you inflict is marked on your foe’s progress track, as appropriate to their [[Componants of an NPC#^table|rank]].

 If you aren’t actively fighting back—you’re just trying to avoid the attack or seeking cover—you should Face Danger instead of Clash.
 Using that move gives you more flexibility to bring a favored stat into play, and you suffer a relatively minor cost on a weak hit.
 Unfortunately, you also give up the opportunity to inflict harm on your foe.
 See page 85 for more about using Face Danger in a fight.

 If you ever respond to an attack by just taking the hit, that’s not a move.
-The outcome isn’t in much doubt.
-Pay the Price.
+The outcome isn’t in much doubt. [[Pay the Price]].